secretGeek/til/music/7th_chords.md

 7th chords are very common in blues.

 A7, D7 and E7 chords for example, are the staple diet of a blues rhythm guitarist.
 So much so that if they say "A" they probably mean "A7".
+Jazz musicians do this too.

-To make one of these, e.g. A7 - we replace the 8th note, the A, with a G... which is a *flattened* 7 in A major.
+In practice when building one of these chords on guitar, e.g. A7, we replace the 8th note, the A, with a G... which is a *flattened* 7 in A major.
 So that's just another hint that musical theory was written by drunks.

+(The 8th note, the A, still "belongs" in the chord, but we sacrifice it, omit it, because we need to use that string to play the G.)

 So I looked up "how to build a 7th chord"